 RCW 28A.300.475 was updated in December 2020, requiring all secondary schools to provide comprehensive sexual health education (CSHE) to all students by the end of the 2021-22 school year, and all elementary schools by the end of the 2022-23 school year.
 These new requirements have resulted in a significant increase in the number of requests for information, resources, and technical assistance.
-Because of Covid-19 related changes, almost all professional development remains confined to online platforms.
+Professional development continues to be offered utilizing online platforms, a modification that began when communities were impacted by COVID-19.

-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings:

-Technical Assistance and Resources: OSPI program staff responded to over 400 educator and administrator requests for guidance and resources from 128 districts and 7 ESDs, a significant increase in requests compared to 2020.
-Requests were slightly higher this year than they were last year.
-Twenty virtual presentations were made to ESDs, districts and schools, providing information and technical assistance.

-Three statewide networking meetings were held, in coordination with Cardea Services and DOH, to provide information to districts on implementing new requirements.
-Additionally, OSPI program staff responded to over 130 requests from 98 individuals representing parents/families, K-12 students, legislators, state agencies, local health departments, college/university students and faculty, community-based organizations, the media, and other constituents.
-A bi-monthly resource newsletter is distributed to over 3,700 subscribers, including district educators, administrators, and stakeholders.
-OSPI's sexual health education web pages were updated to provide information related to new requirements for CSHE, including 2 frequently asked questions documents, implementation resources for districts, and a revised version of the Guide to Sexual Health Education Implementation in Washington State.
+Technical Assistance and Resources: OSPI program staff responded to almost 300 educator and administrator requests for guidance and resources from 110 districts and 5 ESDs.
+Eleven virtual presentations were made to ESDs, districts and schools, providing information and technical assistance.
+OSPI program staff attended several statewide networking meetings sponsored by DOH, to provide information to districts on implementing new requirements.
+Additionally, OSPI program staff responded to 129 requests from 118 individuals representing parents/families, K-12 students, legislators, state agencies, local health departments, college/university students and faculty, community-based organizations, the media, and other constituents.
+A bi-monthly resource newsletter was distributed to over 4,000 subscribers, including district educators, administrators, community partners, and community members.
+OSPI's sexual health education web pages were updated to provide information related to new requirements for CSHE, including two frequently asked questions documents, implementation resources for districts, and a revised version of the Guide to Sexual Health Education Implementation in Washington State.

-Professional Development: Covid-related restrictions on in-person gatherings resulted in a continued shift to almost all virtual professional development offerings.
-OSPI provided 30 training workshops for almost 400 teachers, school nurses, and other educators representing school districts, Educational Service Districts (ESDs), students in higher education teacher preparation programs, and community-based organizations.
-Clock hours were provided for a number of training events sponsored by community-based partners, reaching additional school staff and other stakeholders.
+Professional Development: OSPI provided 20 training workshops for 240 teachers, school nurses, and other educators representing school districts, Educational Service Districts (ESDs), students in higher education teacher preparation programs, and community-based organizations.
+Clock hours were provided for a number of training events sponsored by community-based partners, reaching additional school staff and other partners.
 The sexual health education professional development web page was updated regularly to include new virtual training opportunities.

 Curriculum Review: OSPI program staff, supported by DOH and an expert review panel, completed a comprehensive review of sexual health education instructional materials.
-The review panel included 22 reviewers representing DOH, 10 school districts, 1 county health department, 3 institutions of higher education, the American Indian Health Commission, City of Tacoma Human Rights Commission and other sexual health education experts, Twelve full curricula and 9 supplemental materials were reviewed, with results reported on OSPI's website.
+The review panel included 18 reviewers representing DOH, 4 school districts, 1 county health department, 3 institutions of higher education, 2 community-based organizations and other sexual health education experts, Three full curricula and 10 supplemental materials were reviewed, with results reported on OSPI's website.
 All instructional materials review tools were updated prior to the review to reflect new CSHE requirements.

 CSHE Reporting: RCW 28A.300.475 requires all schools to report to OSPI, by Sept.
 1 each year, on what instructional materials are being used and how instruction aligns with new requirements.
-A reporting tool was developed and disseminated to measure the first full year of implementation efforts and results will be available after Sept.
-1. Results will provide baseline data that will inform the development and provision of resources, technical assistance, and training in the 2022-23 school year.
+A reporting tool was developed and disseminated to measure the first year of full implementation and results will be submitted in our Comprehensive Sexual Health Education legislative report.
+Results will provide baseline data that will inform the development and provision of resources, technical assistance, and training in the 2023-24 school year.